quang14github/shopify-layout/README.md

 # Layout

 Homework Frontend: Layout
-Base on desgin on figma, dynamic page.
+Base on desgin on figma